 With the wide adoption of remote working, people with disabilities and caring responsibilities should see improved labor market conditions with improved access to the workplace or greater flexibility in time management.

 It would reduce architectural and transportation barriers to the labor markets of people with disabilities.
 But the study warns that firms should not use remote working as a way to avoid required workplace provisions for people with disabilities.
 But working from home will not be the one solution to the inclusivity of disabled people in the workplace.

 For instance, disabled workers disproportionately land on blue-collar or service jobs that are not always well-suited for remote working.
 Depending on the disability, it can also distance can be an impediment for workers who have hearing deficiencies.
 Moreover, based on a U.S. study from 2020, the disability pay gap is slightly larger for remote workers than non-remote workers, which suggests that more must be done to reduce pay gaps than offering to work from home frameworks to people with disabilities.

 Working from home could increase female employment and financial independence.
 The survey from the Central Statistics Office suggests that 75% of people with home duties who are currently not in employment would consider taking up a job if it could be done remotely.
 In Ireland between Q4 2019 and 2021, the number of women whose principal economic status is home duties decreased by 96,200.
 And the country has seen record levels of female employment during that period.

-However, there is still uncertainty whether work from home would be more adopted by women than men, and whether this would have consequences on visibility, promotions, salary increase opportunities and gender pay gaps.
+However, there is still uncertainty about whether work from home would be more adopted by women than men, and whether this would have consequences on visibility, promotions, salary increase opportunities and gender pay gaps.

-The government of Ireland is currently working on a Right to Request Remote Working Bill in order to ensure a legal framework on remote working.
+The government of Ireland is currently working on a Right to Request Remote Working Bill in order to ensure a legal framework for remote working.
 It also plans to increase broadband access to rural areas.